Living with Food Allergies

 Hazelnut – Corylus spp.
 (Betulaceae), filbert, Nutella®, gianduja

 Heartnut – Juglans spp.
-(Juglandaceae), Japanese walnut, related to walnut and butternut
+(Juglandaceae), Japanese walnut, related to walnut

 Macadamia nut – Macadamia spp.
 (Proteaceae), bush nut, Queensland nut, maroochi nut, bauple nut, Hawaii nut